 Chapters formed prior to the Delaware State Society:

-Colonel Haslet Chapter, NSDAR, Dover, organized January 14, 1897, Mrs. Elizabeth Anderson organizing regent.
+Colonel Haslet Chapter, NSDAR, Dover, organized January 14, 1897, with Mrs. Elizabeth Anderson as organizing regent.
 The chapter was named for Colonel John Haslet, commander of Delaware’s Continental Regiment.
 Visit the chapter WEBSITE.

 Cooch’s Bridge Chapter, NSDAR, Newark, organized May 14, 1902, Mrs. Harriette Curtis Clark, organizing regent.
 It was named in honor of the Battle of Cooch’s Bridge.
 Visit the chapter WEBSITE.